 A multi-attraction pass is a way to pre-purchase multiple admission tickets to popular sights, tours and activities in a particular location.
 Passes generally offer various attractions in a certain city or geographic area.
 Depending on the number of admissions purchased on the pass, scalable discounts are offered on the rate you would pay for individual attractions at the gate.
 Think of it as a discount for making a bulk purchase.

-Full disclosure: I’ve found multi attraction passes such great value for our North American adventures, I have become an affiliate of two: Go Card and CityPass.
-If you use the links in this post to purchase one of these passes, Duende will receive a small commission that helps me bring you more inspiration for creative travelers and travelling creatives.
+Disclosure: I’ve found multi-attraction passes such great value for our adventures, I have become an affiliate of several cards.
+If you use the links in this post to purchase one of these passes, Duende will receive a small commission at no extra cost to you.

 My multi-attraction pass user qualifications

-For the record, I have personally researched, purchased and used the following passes through my North America travels:
+For the record, I have personally researched, purchased and used the following passes through my travels including:

 The Philadelphia Pass